 Here are some serving tips:

 Tabasco are very hot peppers.
-Do not overdo when cooking with them since they compose high amounts of capsaicin, an alkaloid compound which gives them strong pungent taste.
+Do not overdo tabasco when cooking because they compose very high amounts of alkaloid compound capsaicin, which gives them a strong, pungent taste.

 |Peruvian dish -Lomo saltado with fries mixed in tabasco sauce.|

 Enjoy spicy, authentic Cajun dishes and classic Southern food that uses tabasco sauce.

 Tabasco sauce can be added on top or added to the dish while cooking itself.